 "The sales rep was extremely helpful and orchestrated all of the shipping needed to do a swap," Horst said.
 "It was very hands-off for me, which was greatly appreciated, because I was in the middle of an installation."

-"Not every company would have handled this the way NEC did," Ruebel added.
+"Not every company would have handled this the way Sharp/NEC did," Ruebel added.

 Once the museum had decided on the manufacturer, the real challenge began: the installation and projection mapping.

 Using six projectors positioned to project onto six mounted glass screens, the museum planned to show short vignettes of different behaviors SUE would have exhibited; additionally, three projectors suspended from the ceiling would projection-map onto the specimen itself.

 "We made custom mounts for the three NEC projectors that hang from the ceiling, because we wanted to feel confident in their stability," Horst said.
 "That meant we had to add a lot of special rigging in the ceiling to ensure they were as stable as possible, because moving them even an eighth of an inch makes a big difference with where the light falls if the projector was highlighting something small, like vertebrae on the tail."

 The gallery was initially scheduled to open in the spring of 2019, but this timeline was moved up to mid-December 2018.
 This compressed schedule meant it wasn't an option to wait until the new space was fully built to install the projectors and ensure they were properly positioned and stable.